paullo0106/tokumx_twitter_collector/README.rst

   tail -f collector.log  #  check the log for the progress of data collecting in real-time

-collector.log will record the content of tweet we collects and how the program runs, an example is shown as below:
+collector.log will record the content of tweet we collects and how the program runs, an example is shown as below (the data are changed since I don't want to spread out other's tweets without permission):

 ::